viktormiok/tigaR/README.md

 **Note:** On Mac OS X, Docker Machine has Memory and CPU limits.
 To control it, please check instructions either for [CLI](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/32834453#32834453) or for [Docker Desktop](https://docs.docker.com/docker-for-mac/#advanced).

-For building Docker image from the Dockerfile, download the [Dockerfile](https://github.com/viktormiok/tigaR/blob/main/Dockerf) (available in this repo) and run to following command to build it:
+For building a Docker image from the Dockerfile, download the [Dockerfile](https://github.com/viktormiok/tigaR/blob/main/Dockerf) (available in this repo) and run to following command to build it:
 ```
 docker build -t tigaR .
 ```